MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 2. Select the **Gantt Chart** menu and then choose **Resource Sheet**.

-3. On the Resource Sheet, select the **Project Service Resource Role** drop-down menu and choose a Project Service Automation role.
+3. On the Resource Sheet, select the **Project Operations Resource Role** drop-down menu and choose a Project Operations role.

 ## Staff your project with resources

-1. From the Project Service tab, select a row and select **Find Resources**.
+1. From the Project Operations tab, select a row and select **Find Resources**.

 2. On the **Book Resource** screen, select the resource that you want to use for the project.